Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 	-- const x = a; const y = b;
 	-- const z = {x,y} === z = {x:a,y:b}
 - obj = { a: a, b: b, c: c} === obj = { a, b, c}
+- const targetObject = Object.assign({}, sourceObject1, sourceObject2); = maps properties from the source objects to the target object.
+Any matching properties are overwritten by properties in the source objects.

 - element.addEventListener("change", callBackFunctionReference) = event listener for select box inputs, detects when value of an HTML element has changed.
 - element.addEventListener("click", callBackFunctionReference) = event listener for clicks